yujinakayama/transpec/README.md

 describe SomeModel do
 end
 ```

-Here's an excerpt from [the warning](https://github.com/rspec/rspec-rails/blob/ab6313b/lib/rspec/rails/infer_type_configuration.rb#L13-L22) in RSpec 2.99:

-> rspec-rails 3 will no longer automatically infer an example group's spec type from the file location.
-You can explicitly opt-in to this feature using this snippet:
->
-> ```ruby
-> RSpec.configure do |config|
->   config.infer_spec_type_from_file_location!
-> end
-> ```
->
-> If you wish to manually label spec types via metadata you can safely ignore this warning and continue upgrading to RSpec 3 without addressing it.

 * This conversion can be disabled by: `--keep deprecated`
 * Deprecation: deprecated since RSpec 2.99, removed in RSpec 3.0